alansav/env-var/README.md

 # env-var
 Small wrapper class for retrieving environment variable values.

-This file has no dependencies.
+This module has no dependencies.

 ## How to install:
 npm i @alansav/env-var